ilkilab/agorakube/docs/CONTRIBUTING.md

 * images/* - Contains images used in the Agorakube Doc
 * roles/* - Contains all the Ansible roles used to install Agorakube.
 Each role install/manage a specific component
 * test/inventory - Contains a test inventory file used by "test_lab"
-* test_lab/* - Contains a test lab used for Agorakube development/test.
-This test lab used Vagrant/virtualBox
+* labs/* - Contains test labs used for Agorakube development/test.
+This test labs use Vagrant/virtualBox
 * tools/* - Contains folders for some specific management actions
-    * etcd - Contains some playbooks for ETCD management like backup/restore etcd
+    * etcd - Contains some playbooks for ETCD management lagorakube backup/restore etcd
 * hosts - Inventory file that define your Agorakube Cluster
 * agorakube.yaml - Ansible Playbook used to deploy Agorakube